-Eugene was only 2 years old when his father Samuel died.
-Samuel was only 32 years old at the time of his death.
+Eugene was only 2 years old when his father Samuel died when he was only 32 years old.

 After Samuel (Eugene’s father) died (because something fell on his foot in the sawmill where he worked and he got blood poisoning,) his second wife Mittie Campbell Barnes (Eugene’s mother), petitioned the courts to establish a will for her late husband.